 TB Skin Test

 Sometimes a doctor will repeat a TB skin test.
-The test might falsely show you don't have TB, especially if you've been exposed to TB in the past.
-A false positive test may also happen if you've been vaccinated with the TB bacillus Calmette-Guerin (BCG) vaccine.
+The test might show you don't have TB when you do, especially if you were exposed a long time ago and your immune response to it is weak.
+Or you could get a false positive result if you've been vaccinated with the TB bacillus Calmette-Guerin (BCG) vaccine.

-If your first test was negative, a second test can be done a week or two later on your other arm.
+If your first test was negative, you can get a second test a week or two later on your other arm.
 If the second one is positive, you'll need more tests.

 TB Blood Tests

 If your blood test is positive, it means you've been infected with TB germs.
-You'll be given other tests to see if your tuberculosis is active.
+You'll get other tests to see if your tuberculosis is active.

 If you have tuberculosis, you might have a latent TB infection or active TB disease.

 In some cases, the TB bacteria overcome your body's immune system and multiply.
 This becomes TB disease.
-You'll have symptoms that may include:
+You'll have symptoms that can include:

-TB that has become resistant to drugs is harder to treat, and you may need more medication for a longer time.
+Drug-resistant TB is harder to treat, and you may need more medication for a longer time.